People's democratic revolution

-A people's democratic revolution is a specific type of revolution according to Marxist–Leninist people's democratic theory.
+A people's democratic revolution is a specific type of revolution according to the Marxist–Leninist theory of people's democracy.
 This purported revolution seeks to establish a communist state formation known as the people's democratic state.

 Overview

 Aleksander Sobolev formulated the first coherent theoretical framework on the people's democratic revolution in 1951.
 His 1951 article, "People's Democracy as a Form of Political Organisation of Society", was published in the CPSU Central Committee's theoretical journal Bolshevik.
 Upon being published, it was immediately translated into the foreign languages of the communist parties of the people's democratic states, and published in their respective theoretical journals.
 Sobolev was, at this point, not a party cadre or a party ideologue, but instead an academic at the USSR Academy of Sciences, the highest state research institution.
 Despite his minimal presence in the party, the CPSU Central Committee supported his position.
 On 19 April 1952, in an article in Pravda, the newspaper of the CPSU Central Committee, it listed significant errors in the works of ideologues, theorists, and scholars on the subject of people's democracy.

 Sobolev's framework was constructed on the already accepted Marxist–Leninist conception of a two-stage theory, that is, the people's democratic revolution had to undergo two phases: first, the bourgeois-democratic revolution and, second, the socialist revolution.
 The theory of the two-stage revolution was taken from The Communist Manifesto, written by Karl Marx and Friedrich Engels.
 In it, they posit that a bourgeois revolution has to take place first to abolish the feudal mode of production and superstructure, and introduce the capitalist mode of production and the dictatorship of the bourgeois.
 To reach communism, a proletarian revolution was needed to abolish capitalism and establish the dictatorship of the proletariat.

 Marx's and Engels' conception of a two-stage revolution was later expounded on by Vladimir Lenin, the leader of what became known as the Communist Party of the Soviet Union.
 In his, The Tasks of the Russian Social-Democrats (1898) and Two Tactics of Social Democracy in the Democratic Revolution (1905), Lenin directly borrowed this framework and tried to make it relevant to the conditions in the Russian Empire.
 According to Lenin's perspective, the party was for guiding the proletariat's class struggle and coordinating it in two key forms: the democratic struggle and the socialist struggle.
 The democratic struggle focused on opposing absolutism to achieve political freedom in Russia and to promote the democratisation of the state system, while the socialist struggle aimed to dismantle capitalism to establish socialism.